What to do in Moscow? Coming from the West, it is a question I get asked frequently.

 For those of you that have a keen eye for art, the Pushkin Museum is one of the things to see in Moscow, for sure.
 There are some fine original pieces in here, and it’s devoted to Western art.
 You will spend a good few hours in here, just walking around, admiring the artwork.

-Are There More Fun Things to do in Moscow?
+More Fun Things to do in Moscow?

 Along with its historical and touristic attractions, the culture in Moscow is also a particularly thriving, with the ballet and the orchestras of Moscow being internationally recognized.
 There are also plenty of other venues for enjoying live music and theatre, while another of the distinctively Russian attractions is the Moscow State Circus.
 The city is also home to some of the finest restaurants, with internationally renowned chefs, while the local cuisine is also quite distinctive and worth trying during your visit.